Skip to content

 Research by Forbes has demonstrated that telling stories when public speaking can be 22 times more memorable than relying on facts.
 That’s because with stories, you have something to tell.
 There’s a narrative arc, emotional moments, suspense and climax that your organisation can benefit from.

 Let’s say you’re delivering a presentation for your organisation or speaking at a conference.
-People pay attention to a great story, it's the perfect way to engage your audience and also provide a nice break with something they’ll remember - even if they forget everything else.
+People pay attention to a great story.
+It's the perfect way to effectively communicate with your audience and provide a nice break with something they’ll remember - even if they forget everything else.

 Just look at Bill Gates’ Ted Talk in 2009.
 The Founder of Microsoft delivered a speech on the issues of malaria filled with statistics.
 That’s fine - it delivered the message and the severity of the problem.